LovesickObsession/LovesickObsession/README.md

 I'm Bri/Briel, and on the internet they call me Miski/Kylie but any is ok.
-I'm bisexual and yeah i still have depression,suicidal issues and some anger issues.
+I'm bisexual and yeah i still have depression,suicidal issues and anger issues.
 If i might leave after a fight w/ you it means IM not okay

 sometimes i might lag, or even leave probably because i still sometime